Galen Rupp wins 2nd straight US Olympic marathon trials

+“I’ll let the proper authorities or governing bodies deal with that when it comes.
+Right now I think all of us are just real excited to make the team and be representing Team USA.”

+The trials were run amid the uncertainty about the Olympics.
+IOC member Dick Pound said this week there is a window of two to three months to decide if conditions are too dangerous to hold the Olympics in Tokyo.

 Rupp pulled away in the final miles for a dominant victory.
 Carrying a U.S. flag in his right hand, Rupp was all alone as he crossed the finish line, almost 43 seconds ahead of Jacob Riley.
-Abdi Abdirahman also earned a spot on the U.S. team.
+Abdi Abdirahman also earned a spot on the U.S. team by finishing third.

+Tuliamuk edged Molly Seidel by seven seconds in the closest women’s finish in the trials.
+Seidel became the first woman to make the U.S. Olympics team while running in her first marathon.
+Sally Kipyego was third.

+Tuliamuk and Kipyego are from Kenya and have become U.S. citizens.
+Kipyego won the silver medal in the 10,000-meters in 2012 for Kenya.

 “It’s incredible, I feel relief almost more than anything,” said Rupp, who completed his comeback from heel surgery.